duckietown/docs-AIDO/book/AIDO/20_manual/15_software.md

 ## Git {#cm-sw-git}

-We are sure you already have Git, right?
+We are sure you already have Git.

 ## Duckietown Shell {#cm-sw-dts}